Badagas

-The Badagas are an ethno-linguistic community living in the Nilgiri district in Tamil Nadu, India.
+The Badagas are an ethno-linguistic community living in the Nilgiris district in Tamil Nadu, India.
 Throughout the district the Badugas live in nearly 400 villages, called Hattis.
 The Badagas speak a language called Badaga.

 History

-The name Badaga, meaning 'northerner', comes from Old Kannada Badagana, meaning 'north.'According to the Badaga oral tradition, their ancestors were presumed to be Vokkaligas who migrated from the plains of Mysore to avoid Muslim persecution.
+The name Badaga, meaning 'northerner', comes from Old Kannada Badagana, meaning 'north.'
+According to the Badaga oral tradition, their ancestors were presumed to be Vokkaligas who migrated from the plains of Mysore to avoid Muslim persecution.
 According to American anthropologist Paul Hockings, whose research on the Badagas spans nearly six decades, "the (Badaga) tribe despite its sketchy history is as indigenous to the Nilgiris as the English are to Britain."

-They claim to come from seven siblings living in the Talamalai Hills.
+They claim to come from seven siblings living in the Thalaimalai Hills.
 After they fled from a Muslim ruler who tried to rape their sister, they settled in different parts of the Nilgiris.
 The second brother, Hethappa, was working outside when two Todas raped his wife and took his goods.
-He sought the aid of two Bayaluru, who agreed to help him if they married his two daughters.
-They killed the Todas, and the inhabitants of the village at the time claimed descent from the Bayalurus and Badaga daughters.
+He sought the aid of two Bayaluru, who agreed to help him if he married his two daughters with them.
+They killed the Todas, and the inhabitants of the village at the time claimed descent from the Bayalurus and Badaga's daughters.